sara-nl/clouddocs/gpu-visualization.markdown

 ---

 # Remote Visualization Guide for HPC Cloud
 In this guide we will describe how to setup and use remote interactive visualization on the HPC Cloud.
-It allows the user of the HPC cloud to fully use Virtual machines equiped with GPUs for interactive rendering.
+It allows the user of the HPC cloud to fully use Virtual machines equiped with GPUs for interactive rendering, with the result being transfered over the internet to their own local laptop or desktop.

 ![Remote interactive visualization](images/gpu/rvs_cloud.png)